MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/09-collaboration-options.md

 External sharing is enabled by default in Microsoft 365, including SharePoint and OneDrive.
 We recommend leaving external sharing enabled.
 Microsoft 365 external sharing options can provide a more secure and governable sharing environment than sending attachments though email or using consumer sharing services.

+Use the <a href="https://go.microsoft.com/fwlink/?linkid=2185222" target="_blank">Sharing page in the SharePoint admin center</a> to configure your sharing options.
+For details, see [Manage sharing settings](/sharepoint/turn-external-sharing-on-or-off).

+For details about how to configure guest collaboration in SharePoint sites, see [Collaborate with guests in a site](/microsoft-365/solutions/collaborate-in-site).

 ### Organization level sharing settings

 The organization level sharing settings for SharePoint and OneDrive provide a default setting for sites and OneDrive libraries.
 Individual sites can be locked down further, but cannot be made more permissive than the organizational settings.